Japanese Flowering Apricot, Japanese Flowering Plum

 Deciduous, Trees, Flowers

 Ornamental species and forms can be divided into two categories: evergreen and deciduous.
-Evergreen types are used chiefly as hedges, screens, shade trees, street trees.
+Evergreen types are used chiefly as hedges, screens, shade trees, and street trees.
 Deciduous flowering trees and shrubs, closely related to the fruit trees mentioned above, are valued for their winter or spring floral display as well as for attractive shape and for foliage form, texture, and sometimes even fall color.
 Many of these deciduous kinds offer a bonus of edible fruit.Prunus mume

 Native from central Asia to the Balkans.
 One parent of domestic plums, this is most often used as root...